tomalbrc/filament/docs/src/README.md

 # Introduction

-filament allows for a data driven way to add items, blocks and descorations to your farbic minecraft server.
+filament allows for a data driven way to add items, blocks and decorations to your farbic-based minecraft server.

-Checkout [usage](usage.md) or [creating content](content/) to get started!
+Checkout [usage](USAGE.md) or [creating content](content/) to get started!

 ---